yasnazariel/kiichain-docs/learn/kiichain/business-model.md

 ---
 description: >-
-  Kii Global’s activity will be driven through its suite of revenue generating products.
+  Kii Global activity will be driven through its suite of revenue generating products.
 We make this information clear so users can better understand our vision with our evergreen staking model.
 ---